syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Footnotes-and-endnotes.md

         Dim section As IWSection = document.AddSection()
         'Add a paragraph to a section.
         Dim paragraph As IWParagraph = section.AddParagraph()
-        'Append the text to paragraph.
+        'Append the text to the paragraph.
         paragraph.AppendText("First paragraph in First section")
         'Append the footnote.
         Dim footnote As WFootnote = TryCast(paragraph.AppendFootnote(FootnoteType.Footnote), WFootnote) 'Set the footnote character format.
         footnote.MarkerCharacterFormat.SubSuperScript = SubSuperScript.SuperScript
-        'Set the numbering format for footnote.
-        document.FootnoteNumberFormat = FootEndNoteNumberFormat.Arabic
+        'Set the numbering format for the footnote. document.FootnoteNumberFormat = FootEndNoteNumberFormat.Arabic
         'Add footnote text.
         paragraph = footnote.TextBody.AddParagraph()